daattali/shinyjs/README.md

 </h2>

-You can also use `shinyjs` to add your own JavaScript functions that can be called from R as if they were regular R functions using `extendShinyjs`.
+You can also use {shinyjs} to add your own JavaScript functions that can be called from R as if they were regular R functions using `extendShinyjs()`.
 This is only suitable for advanced users who are familiar with JavaScript and wish to facilitate the communication between R and JavaScript.